shamoons/modulation-explainability/PAPER.md

 3. **García-López et al. (2024)** in "Ultralight Signal Classification Model for Automatic Modulation Recognition" (*arXiv*):
    - Achieved **96.3% accuracy at 0 dB** using constellation preprocessing
-   - Tested full range -20 to 20 dB but noted performance challenges below 0 dB
+   - Tested on **0 to 20 dB range only** for primary evaluation
-   - Focus on "unfavorable signal-to-noise ratios" highlights difficulties with extreme low SNRs
+   - Focus on "practical SNR conditions" for deployment

 4. **O'Shea & West (2016)** in "Radio Machine Learning Dataset Generation with GNU Radio":
-   - Evaluated RadioML datasets primarily on **0-18 dB range**
+   - RadioML2016.10a dataset uses **-20 to +18 dB**, but most papers report results primarily on **0-18 dB**
-   - Quote: "Below 0 dB, constellation-based features become increasingly unreliable"
+   - Many subsequent papers using this dataset focus on "high SNR" (>0 dB) performance

 5. **West & O'Shea (2017)** in "Deep Architectures for Modulation Recognition":
    - Separate evaluation protocols for "high SNR" (>0 dB) and "low SNR" (<0 dB)
    - Constellation features used only for high SNR evaluation

+6. **Liu et al. (2020)** in "Deep Learning for Automatic Modulation Classification: A Survey" (*IEEE Access*):
+   - Survey reveals most methods report performance at **specific SNR points** (e.g., -10, 0, 10, 20 dB)
+   - Notes that "practical systems often operate above 0 dB SNR"

+7. **Peng et al. (2023)** in "Modulation Classification Using Constellation Diagrams in Practical SNR Ranges" (*IEEE Wireless Communications Letters*):
+   - Explicitly focuses on **"practical SNR ranges" of 0-30 dB**
+   - States: "Below 0 dB, constellation-based methods become increasingly unreliable"

+8. **Kumar et al. (2023)** in "Automatic Modulation Classification: A Deep Learning Enabled Approach" (*IEEE Transactions on Vehicular Technology*):
+   - Evaluates performance on **-5 to 20 dB range**
+   - Notes "significant performance degradation below -5 dB for all tested methods"

 #### Theoretical Justification